I have had some weird experiences while I was in my car. Fortunately none of them were injurious to me but they were kind of weird and scary!

 Years ago I lived in Forest City, NC. near a lot of farms.
 I was driving at a safe distance behind a cattle truck.
 Some people don’t know what they look like.
 They are long trailers drawn by big trucks.
 These trailers often have two levels.
 They can carry twice as many animals to slaugther or be transported somewhere else.

 So I was looking at it out of curiosity as I was driving along behind it but in the lane beside it.
 Suddenly I saw a mist coming out of the side of the truck.
 It looked like one of the steers(?) had sneezed.

 But the truck driver decided to change lanes from the center lane, (to go straight) to the left lane (to turn left).
 Unfortunately he didn’t see me drive up behind him.
 My car was evidently not visible to him and he started to back up.
-As he put the truck in reverse and started slowly backing up to move over to the other lane, I thought he was doing what some big trucks do: they drift back sometimes when the truck driver shifts from neutral into first gear as the gear is engaging.
+As he put the truck in reverse and started slowly backing up to move over to the other lane, I thought the driver was doing what some big truckdrivers do: they drift back sometimes when they shift from neutral into first gear as the gear is engaging.

 You know how sometimes you think, “Surely this is not happening.
 Something else is happening instead.”
 But the truck kept on backing up, even though I was honking my horn as soon as I realized he wasn’t stopping.
 But he couldn’t hear my horn over the sound of his big engine in front of him.

 By the time I realized he was not stopping, I couldn’t move in time to avoid him.
 Finally as he felt the resistance to his truck’s movement as it bumped into the hood of my car, he realized what he had done and stopped.
 The poor guy was terrified that he had injured me.
 But I was just emotionally shaken up a bit with no injuries.
 His company’s insurance company was the same as mine so there was no dispute!